- 1 Colors of Pomeranians

 Have deep orange guard hairs with black tips and the undercoat is cream or light orange in colour.

-Are creams with sable tipping.
+Are creams with sable tipping to the guard hairs.

 Sable colours won’t always show correctly in photos.
 Instead, the dog may look even a black or blue.
 You need to see the dog in person to experience the rich colours.